kwuking/TimeMixer/README.md

 ## Main Results
 We conduct extensive experiments to evaluate the performance and efficiency of TimeMixer, covering long-term and short-term forecasting, including 18 real-world benchmarks and 15 baselines.
+**🏆 TimeMixer achieves consistent state-of-the-art performance in all benchmarks**, covering a large variety of series with different frequencies, variate numbers and real-world scenarios.

 ### Long-term Forecasting

+To ensure model comparison fairness, experiments were performed with standardized parameters, aligning input lengths, batch sizes, and training epochs.
+Additionally, given that results in various studies often stem from hyperparameter optimization, we include outcomes from comprehensive parameter searches.

 <p align="center">
 <img src="./figures/long_results.png"  alt="" align=center />